c3lang/c3-web/docs/implementation-details/specification.md

 #### Swizzling assignment

 A swizzled vector may be a lvalue if there is no repeat of an index.
 Example: `foo.zy` is a valid lvalue, but `foo.xxy` is not.

-#### Alignment

-Alignment of vectors have the same alignment as arrays of the same size and type.

 #### Vector operations